kuehbiko/kuehbiko/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello, I'm Elizabeth, a data analyst with a background in physics and an expertise in data analysis and data storytelling. \
+Hello, I'm Elizabeth, a physicist starting a journey in the field of data science and analytics, with an expertise in data analysis and data storytelling.
+My current goal is to break into a data analyst career by 2024.
 Welcome to my GitHub!

 ### My Projects
 View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the best of my data analyst skills.  \